awsdocs/amazon-ec2-user-guide/doc_source/recycle-bin-working-with-rules.md

 To create a retention rule, you must specify:
 + An optional name for the retention rule\.
 The name can be up to 255 characters long\.
 + An optional description for the rule\.
 The description can be up to 255 characters long\.
++ The resource type that is to be protected by the retention rule\.
-+ Resource tags that identify the snapshots that are to be retained in the Recycle Bin\.
++ Resource tags that identify the resources that are to be retained in the Recycle Bin\.
 You can specify up to 50 tags for each rule\.
 However, you can add the same tag key and value pair to up to 5 retention rules only\.

-  To create a tag\-level retention rule, specify at least one tag key and value pair\.
-To create an Region\-level retention rule, do not specify any tag key and value pairs\.
+  + To create a tag\-level retention rule, specify at least one tag key and value pair\.
+  + To create an Region\-level retention rule, do not specify any tag key and value pairs\.
-+ The period for which the snapshots are to be retained in the Recycle Bin\.
++ The period for which the resources are to be retained in the Recycle Bin after deletion\.
 The period can be up to 1 year \(365 days\)\.
 + Optional retention rule tags to help identify and organize your retention rules\.
 You can assign up to 50 tags to each rule\.

 Retention rules function only in the Regions in which they are created\.
 If you intend to use Recycle Bin in other Regions, you must create additional retention rules in those Regions\.